Testing Scalar Field Self-Dualities in d=2 using a Variational Method: Acknowledgments

 \section{Acknowledgments}

+This work was partially supported by the Department of Energy, DOE award No DE-SC0017905.
+This material is based upon work supported by the NSF National Center for Atmospheric Research, which is a major facility sponsored by the U.S. National Science Foundation under Cooperative Agreement 1852977.
 PR would like to thank Scott Lawrence for multiple discussions on this topic, and the Nuclear Theory and High Energy Physics Groups at Los Alamos National Laboratory for their hospitality.